Golden Gate to Ancient Rus'. VI

 6. Image made with paints

-7. The man who dedicated his life to God
+7. A man who dedicated his life to God

 Vertically:

-1. The city in which the Golden Gate is located
+1. The city where the Golden Gate is located

 Task 1 group: Read the text and answer the questions: